 Not sure what to do?
 Reach out to a teacher or guidance counsellor.
 Here's how Allen got help.

 Planning ahead can be important.
 Plan your menu schedule and grocery list at start of each week to establish structure.

 Stick to predetermined meal times.
-Use clock as guide when to eat, bc hunger/fullness cues may be unreliable with EDs.
+Use the clock as a guide on when to eat, because hunger/fullness cues may be unreliable with EDs.

 Challenge society's and your own beauty standards to start developing a healthy body image.

 A journal can be helpful to track thoughts/feelings, food requirements, goals & behaviours that you may need to work on.